ftravers/datomic-tutorial/README.md

         :user/email "franklin.rosevelt@gmail.com"
         :user/age 14}])

-Now the second argument to the pull function is the pull pattern,
-again: `[:user/email :user/age]`.
-Here we declare the fields we want returned to us.
+The pull pattern we use is: `[:user/email :user/age]`.
+Here we declare the fields from the entity that we want returned to us.
 Once again the result of the pull syntax:

     datomic-tutorial.core> (query1)
     [[#:user{:email "sally.jones@gmail.com", :age 34}]
      [#:user{:email "franklin.rosevelt@gmail.com", :age 14}]]

 Much more user friendly!

-Okay, now lets make a query that is more interesting that just "get all entities who have the `:user/email` field!
+Our query is a little boring, lets make a query that is more interesting that just "get all entities who have the `:user/email` field!